joakim/calendar/README.md

 Calendars like this and the Persian calendar are the most accurate in use today.
 The instant of the northward equinox can now be measured to an accuracy of better than 1 millisecond ([Heydari-Malayeri, 2004][1]).

-## Reasoning

-#### Why base it on the Persian calendar?

-It is the most accurate calendar designed.
-In my opinion, its foundation is also the most elegant.
-Basing the calendar on astronomical observations is not only scientifically sound, but on some level even poetic.
-Omar Khayyâm was after all both an astronomer and a poet.
-The year being reborn in spring is an idea that resonates strongly with people in the northern hemisphere (where approximately 90% of us live) <sup>([note 5](#notes))</sup>.

-#### Why 8 "months" and 9-day "weeks"?

-To answer this, one should first answer the question "Why 12 months and 7-day weeks?", the common division of the year in many calendars.
-The first calendars were lunar calendars, tracking the easily observed phases of the Moon.
-A full lunar cycle is just under 30 days, 29.53 days on average.
-Over time, our attention turned to the stars, and our understanding of astronomy grew.
-Eventually, agriculture and trade brought the need for a calendar that tracked the seasons.
-The Egyptian solar calendar was the first to abandon the lunar cycle and instead focus on Earth's cycle around the Sun.
-Still, it divided the solar year into 12 months of 30 days – maybe to ease the transition from the lunar calendar it replaced?
-The 7-day week is harder to explain.
-Maybe the number 7 held a special significance to ancient people, or maybe it represented the 7 visible celestial bodies (including the Sun and the Moon)?

-Being strictly a solar calendar, this calendar does not attempt to unify the Moon's cycle around Earth with Earth's cycle around the Sun.
-Neither does it try to unify the 7-day week with the year.
-By not being tied to such constraints, this calendar is free to devise new divisions of the year, leading to benefits not found in traditional calendars.
-Most importantly, having 8 "months" enables the 9-day "week" of 3 * 3 days, a very flexible and powerful construct.

 ## What it is not

 #### This calendar does not attempt to: